 Marijuana affects brain function.
-It slows down reaction time and limits motor function leading to impaired judgement.
+It slows down reaction time and limits motor function leading to impaired judgment.
 Therefore any person under the influence of marijuana finds it difficult to concentrate and complete tasks as they would under normal circumstances.
-Moreover, driving is a task that needs absolute concentration, complete attention and vigilance.
-Therefore with any substance that impairs brain function and judgement, safety gets compromised.
+Moreover, driving is a task that needs absolute concentration, complete attention, and vigilance.
+Therefore with any substance that impairs brain function and judgment, safety gets compromised.

 The AAA recommends that a method that involves training law enforcement officers to detect impairment combined with the blood test be used, rather than simply setting a threshold.